Fytex/H43-Serpent/README.md

 ## How this works internally

 When you inject the pen and click `run.bat` it checks if you have python3.8+ installed otherwise it installs for you.
+(It caches it in target's computer to avoid waiting with the Pen USB plugged)
 Then it copies the files to your Temp folder and creates a shortcut in your startup folder.
 Inside the program it is a discord bot with some comands for windows.